arfc/arfc.github.io/manual/guides/katy/revreq.md

 # Reading my comments

-- Sometimes, I'll directly edit the document if that's possible.
-- Other times, I'll submit my changes to your document with a pull request.
-- If I have a question, I'll probably make comments inline on a github repository.
-- Or, if it's something larger, I might make a github issue capturing the changes that need to be made.
-- Whether or not you've sent me a pdf, it's possible that I'll send you a marked up pdf in return.
-This is because I am sometimes stuck on an airplane with my ipad and my stylus.
-You'll learn to read my handwriting.
+- Usually, whether or not you've sent me a pdf, I'll send you a marked up pdf in return.
+This is because I usually read these documents with my ipad and my stylus.
   I try to match comments by color.
 If I send you a pdf like this, I'll likely ask you to make all the contained changes yourself.
+  My handwriting is inconsistent.
+If anything is unclear, please ask!
+- Sometimes, I'll directly edit and push my changes to the document on github if that's possible and appropriate.
+- Other times, I'll submit my changes to your document with a pull request.
+- If I have a question, I'll probably write it on the pdf or inline on a github repository.
+Please answer those questions the next time we talk.
+- Sometimes, if it's something larger, I might make a github issue capturing the changes that need to be made.